bbauska/LFS170x/readme.md

 **[`^        back to top        ^`](#table-of-contents)**

 Let's now take a look at some of the types of non-fungible tokens:
-   * Digital artwork
+   * Digital artwork<b/><b/>
 By guaranteeing uniqueness of a digital item and applying smart contracts to the terms of the sale, artists are now in control of the ownership rights to their work giving control of royalties back to the creator.
 The New York Times reported art entitled "Everydays – The First 5000 Days", by artist Mike Winkelmann, also known as Beeple, sold for $69.3 million USD in 2021.
-   * Collectables
+   * Collectables<b/><b/>
 As we saw with CryptoKitties, non-fungible tokens create unique items.
 One of the more popular collectables are CryptoPunks, a collection of 10,000 uniquely generated characters each having a unique owner registered on the Ethereum blockchain.
 A crypto punk, Punk 1651 sold for 78 ETH or $136,850.22 USD.
-   * Games
+   * Games<b/><b/>
 NFTs can be used to represent assets in computerized games.
 With the ability to trade assets created in a gaming platform, users and creators of assets in the digital game can trade assets on a third party marketplaces and store them in a wallet where the private keys are controlled by the gamer, taking control away from the game developer.
-   * Music and film
+   * Music and film<b/><b/>
 With NFTs, musicians and filmmakers can now tokenize their work where the artist monetizes and profits from their content.
 When artists release music or film as NFT, they retain control and realize royalties in a more equitable way.
 Musicians can join in decentralized marketplace such as Mediachain a Ujo to ensure artists are paid fairly, musicians enter into smart contracts that state royalty stipulations without the need of a third party.
-   * Sports
+   * Sports<b/><b/>
 The sports industry has embraced the idea of NFTs from tokenizing memorable sporting moments to trading card collectables.
 NBA Top Shots being the leader for creating a marketplace for NBA collectible cards and moments.
-   * University research
+   * University research<b/><b/>
-In May 2021, UC Berkeley announced it would auction off NFTs for the patent disclosure for two Nobel Prize-winning inventions dealing with gene editing and Cancer Immunotherapies.
+In May 2021, UC Berkeley announced it would auction off NFTs for the patent disclosure for two Nobel Prize-winning inventions dealing with gene editing and Cancer Immunotherapies.<b/><b/>
 The younger generation of collectors aren’t interested in China sets and linen, but something they can show their friends on their social media accounts.
 The future of the non-fungible token promises to be one of the more energetic market segment blockchain has seen.

-Interoperability
+### Interoperability
 To end this section, we must mention interoperability.
-Interoperability in blockchains deals with creating standards so different types of blockchains can communicate with each other.
+Interoperability in blockchains deals with creating standards so different types of blockchains can communicate with each other.<b/>

 If new emerging blockchains can’t communicate with each other, we will have the same issues with siloed data that created frustration with the Internet of Today.

 As different blockchains take different approaches to interoperability, standards will emerge that will help regulate the industry and help with widespread adoption.

 Currently Hyperledger and Ethereum are working together on interoperability projects from Hyperledger Besu (to learn more about Hyperledger Besu enroll into Hyperledger Besu Essentials: Creating a Private Blockchain Network (LFS176x)), an open source Ethereum client for enterprise solutions that can be run on the Ethereum public network or on a private permissioned network.

 Other projects in the Hyperledger labs that deal with interoperability are working on standards that will make it easier for blockchains to talk to each other.
 When considering how blockchain interoperability can work, consider email and smartphone.
 Both of these technologies have the ability to interoperate.
 Outlook email server can receive email from the Gmail server and Verizon cell phone carriers can transfer and accept calls from T-Mobile.
 These services would not operate efficiently, if these companies couldn't exchange data.
 With this in mind, blockchain are developing projects that, like smartphones and emails, will transfer value and information across blockchain seamlessly.

 **[`^        back to top        ^`](#table-of-contents)**

-### <a id="ch5-5"></a>5.5 Chapter Summary
+<h3 id="ch5-5">5.5 Chapter Summary</h3>
 In this chapter, we discussed:
   - How some features of blockchain are solving real world problems.
   - How immutability is opening up new cooperation models for business.